CleverCloud/documentation/content/doc/addons/cellar.md

 ---
 type: docs
 title: Cellar, a S3-like object storage service
-shortdesc: Cellar is an Amazon S3-compatible file storage system created and hosted by Clever Cloud.
+description: Cellar is an Amazon S3-compatible file storage system created and hosted by Clever Cloud.
 tags:
 - addons
 keywords: